 If you have evidence of mold, you may feel like skipping straight to an at-home test.
 Self-testing kits can be ordered online or from stores, but many experts advise you to save your money here.
 Self-testing brands are not created equally, and many are not considered statistically reliable even then.
 Skip the chance of false positives and hire an expert who can provide more accuracy.

-With professional mold inspection and testing, you have a range of benefits and processes that an at home DIY mold kit cannot fulfill.
+With professional mold inspection and testing, you have a range of benefits and processes that an at-home DIY mold kit cannot fulfill.
 The testing stage allows experts to uncover and provide more specific information regarding the quantity and quality of mold affecting your property.
-When it comes time for a test, trained technicians have a few methods at their disposal:
+When it comes time for a test, trained technicians and mold specialists have a few methods at their disposal:

 - Tape Swab Testing: This test is ordered when it is deemed important to determine the specific type of mold present.
 Mold spore counts are more important to remediation strategy, but identifying the mold variety may be valuable in situations where health has been affected.